How To Stop Loving A Narcissist, Break The Spell, & Move On

 Why Is It Hard to Leave a Narcissist?

-Leaving a relationship with a narcissist is easier said than done, and there are valid reasons.
+Leaving a narcissist is easier said than done, and there are valid reasons:

-• Narcissists can be extremely manipulative and may use tactics such as guilt-tripping, gaslighting, or even threats to keep their partners from leaving.
-They may also attempt to isolate their partner from friends and family, leaving them feeling like they have nowhere to turn.
-Narcissists often prey on individuals who have a tendency to prioritize others’ needs over their own, and may also target those with low self-esteem.
-This can make it challenging for individuals to leave the relationship, as they may feel that they are not worthy of love and support outside of the relationship.
+• Manipulation: Narcissists can use tactics such as guilt-tripping, gaslighting, or gossiping to keep their partners from leaving.
+They may also try to isolate their partner from friends and family, leaving them feeling like they have nowhere to turn.
+Narcissists often target people who tend to put others’ needs before their own, and this can make their victims feel sorry for them.

 Can a Narcissist Change?

-While it’s possible for individuals with NPD to make some changes, know that NPD is a pervasive and ingrained personality disorder, and as such, it’s unlikely that a narcissist will completely change their behavior.
+While the diagnosed patients can make some changes, know that NPD is a pervasive and ingrained personality disorder.
+So, it’s unlikely that they will sustain their good turn of behavior.

-At best, they can be taught how to behave like normal people, while keeping their urges to harm others under control.
+• At best, they can be taught to behave like normal people and rein in their urges to dupe, gaslight, hurt, or exploit others.

 In fact, some experts believe that attempting to change a narcissist can actually make them worse.

-Please remember, you cannot change a narcissist, and it’s not your responsibility to do so.
-Prioritize to protect yourself and your well-being, whether that means seeking support from a therapist or leaving the relationship entirely.
+As for you, you cannot change a narcissist, and it’s not your responsibility to do so.

 What are some tell-tale signs of a narcissist?